 Want to find out more about the FEAT approach to art/science collaboration and the artworks resulting from the project?
-Articles by the FEAT artists and coordinator will not only be published in Leonardo journal, but are now also available for downoad for free.
+Find articles by the FEAT artists and coordinator, various documents on the collaborations and listen to FEAT podcasts on the FEAT Leonardo website.

 Art as vessel of science / Sorina Buzatu / 18 October 2017

 Turkish artist Pinar Yoldas is committed to educating through her artworks inspired by biological sciences.
 “Education is the only mass weapon we have to address our global problems and to bring about solutions,” she said.

 Fuel from diamonds? / Sorina Buzatu / 18 October 2017